 Key Qualifications & Responsibilities

-- Waited tables at a busy central Philadelphia American restaurant for dinner and late-night shifts.
+- Waited tables at a busy restaurant for dinner and late-night shifts.

-- Seated dinner guests, relayed specials, and served plates of American cuisine, such as burgers, steaks, and Tex-Mex food items.
+- Seated dinner guests, relayed specials, and served plates of English cuisine, such as fish and chips, steak puddings, and sausage toads.

 - Maintained fun and family-friendly environment for guests of all ages, whether for dinner, birthday parties, or other events.